How Long To Boil Corn?

 are step by step instructions on exactly how to boil corn

 Perfect corn on the cob involves fresh summer corn.
 For many years I was following my mother’s advice on how to make perfect corn on the cob every time.
 The simple recipe never failed me, but then we took a detour through the corn fields of Indiana on a past vacation to visit some friends.
 She served corn for dinner that was absolutely amazing.
 I wanted her recipe… turns out it was the same as mine!

 How Long To Boil Corn:

-As with any vegetable, do NOT overcook.
-That’s a sure way to eliminate most of the vitamins (and produce a mushy bland dinner)!
+As with any vegetable, do NOT overcook or boil your corn too long.
+That’s a sure way to eliminate most of the vitamins (and produce a mushy, bland dinner)!